How to Calculate Rental Yield: A Simple Guide for Teesside Investors

 - Maintenance and repairs (budget 10–15% of annual rent)

-- Void periods (allow for two to four weeks per year)
+- Void periods (budget 2–4 weeks per year)

 - Ground rent and service charges (if leasehold)